ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 The current implemementation will try to load the class named _Handler_ from the module file.
 In other words, it is the model file name that is loaded that distinguishes one model versus another.
 The stem of the file name (the part sans .py) effectively becomes part of the model's namespace with the package directory (in our example, _models_) being the parent namespace part.

 Obviously the fully qualified name of the model could be passed to the server and the appropriate directory in a multi-level tree could be updated with the file and loaded.
 Checking for directory existence and creating one if it is not there plus checking if **__init__.py** in that directory would be come part of the procedure for adding/loading new python models.

+To verify that the c-python models are compilable, this command can be used

+	python -m compileall .

+It will compile all of the python files in a given folder, creating the .pyc files from it.

 9) _Model loading_